Image: Quincy Melbourne

 Another restaurant taking Chinese food to the next level is Lee Ho Fook, in a charming, historic CBD building.
 For quality Japanese, Ishizuka offers traditional kaiseki dining in a Bourke Street basement.

 For Mediterranean food, Spanish-inspired Movida has spawned a string of bars and restaurants but the original one in Hosier Lane is hard to beat – if you can secure a table.
-The elegant, long-standing Cafe Di Stasio in St Kilda has a new sibling in the city, Di Stasio Citta, which has become a talking point not just for its carefully crafted Italian food but also for its striking artworks and eye-catching design, including terrazzo floors and Murano chandeliers.
+Di Stasio Città impresses with its carefully crafted Italian food, its striking artworks and eye-catching design, including terrazzo floors and Murano chandeliers.

 The grand dining room in Grossi Florentino is the scene of many a business deal and continues to woo diners with an Italian menu and ambience steeped in tradition.
 Its walk-in cellar houses Arlechin, the place to go for a late-night (or very early morning) snack.